-Congrats -- your baby is home!
-Your life is changing in wonderful -- and unexpected -- ways.
+Congratulations!
 Your baby's schedule is now your schedule.
-Newborns sleep up to 18 hours a day -- but that's broken up into small chunks.
-And between naps, there's feeding, changing, and a whole lot of holding and cooing going on.
+Newborns sleep up to 18 hours a day.
+That's broken up into small chunks, and in between, there's feeding, changing, and a whole lot of holding and cooing going on.

 Tip: After the first hectic weeks, babies take longer naps at predictable times.
-And you'll become a pro at managing your time.
+You'll become a pro at managing your time.

 You've Joined a Worldwide Club

+It's called parenthood.
 Suddenly you've got a lot of friends.
 Strangers smile at you.
-Mothers at church or temple ask you if you want to join them for a play date.
-Your boss asks you how baby's doctor visit went.
-The club is called parenthood, and you have a lot of company.
-Enjoy it!
+Mothers at church or temple ask if you want to join them for a play date.
+Your boss wants to know how baby's doctor visit went.
+Enjoy the good company!

-Tip: You'll develop a unique parenting style that is right for your family -- and may be quite different from your neighbors'.
+Tip: You'll develop a unique parenting style that's right for your family.

 Your Relationship Changes

-The dynamics have changed.
-There's one more person to interact with, and that means less time for just you and your partner.
-If one parent is providing most of the baby care, the other can feel slighted.
-And it can be easy to get so busy they forget to talk.
+There's one more person to interact with, and that means less time for "us."
+The relationship dynamic is different, and you can get so busy you'll forget to talk.
+If one of you provides most of the baby care, the other can feel slighted.

 Tip: Set aside time for just the two of you.
-Make a date and share what's happening in each other's lives.
+Make a date and share what's happening in your lives.

 A New Nighttime Schedule